 Level 3 event will have minimal activation of the EOC.
 This activation is intended to actively monitor Severe Weather conditions in the state.
 Minimal WEM staff will report to the EOC to be able to more effectively monitor weather conditions in the state.
 At this level of event local units of government are not asking for state assistance or resources.
 Upon notification that a community has been damaged by severe weather the EOC will go to Level 2 activation.

-Level 4 is when the SEOC operates in a virtual environment when monitoring small-scale incidents involving limited geographical areas and/or resource requests.
-The WEM Duty Officer creates a Wisconsin E-Sponder site for the incident and staff are notified.
+Level 4 is when the SEOC operates in an enhanced monitoring mode for small-scale incidents involving limited geographical areas and/or resource requests.
+The WEM Duty Officer creates a WebEOC site for the incident and staff are notified.
 Staff participate from remote locations and continue to monitor and contribute to the site.
 Staff maintains communication with affected jurisdictions and coordinates resource requests.

 Level 5 Event (Duty Officer System)